Already seconds ahead, anticipating what’s going to happen next, small beams radiate from the suit, the Exo utters, “how the fuck…”

 But how could the Frenchie drones get to the sky?
 Why didn’t the swarm take them down as soon as they were high enough… She needed to know more – if there were any of those drones still in existence, if there was any information about those drones at all…

-She returned the next week and asked Leon, but he had chuckled in an annoying manner once again, admitting that he himself had never read too much about the projects and had no idea.
+She returned to teacher Leon the next week and asked him a couple of questions, but he had chuckled in annoyingly once again, admitting that he had never read too much about the projects and had no idea.
 “If people smarter than us,” Leon protested, “didn’t pick up on anything, why would you and I imagine, we could?”

-“They didn’t drop it because they didn’t find anything – they ran out of money.”
+“They didn’t drop it because they didn’t find anything,” she protested, “they ran out of money.”

 “The point is to try to find a cheaper way to do it.
-Worth looking into, mo?”
+Worth looking into, no?”

 “Look peas, if you want to save the world, you’ve come to the wrong guild.
 I don’t have the funds, you don’t have the funds – and someone needs to clean 300 robes – and since you’re the rookiest of us all – it’ll be your turn all day every day for the rest of the week.”